nitrictech/docs/docs/guides/nitric-and-supabase.md

-Extending Supabase with Function Hooks and Nitric Functions

 ## What we'll be doing

 In this guide we'll use the Nitric Framework with a Supabase project to build serverless functions the can respond to Insert, Update or Delete operations in your Supabase tables.